cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/01-index.md

 # Running a Chain Overview

-In this module, you clone the `cosmos-sdk` repo first.
-Then you start and test an educational sample.
+In this module, you get started by cloning the `cosmos-sdk` repo.
+Then you run and test an educational sample.
 By following these steps, you have access to the `cosmos-sdk` codebase and the Cosmos SDK components so you don't have to generate new code.